rjp/thirdspace/docs/spec.md

 ## Some conventions

+** JSON uses case sensitive keys, messageid is NOT the same as messageId **

 Users and folders are keyed by lower-cased name.
 Names are case insensitive in this context but mixed case is still supported in the actual definition, so

         POST /folder/private